AdamSpera/scriptswitch/README.md

 ### Establishing a SSH connection

-1. Run the following commands in a configured terminal for ScirptGUI:
+1. Run the following commands in a configured terminal for ScriptSwitch:
 ```
-conda activate cisco
 python ScriptGUI.py
 ```
-2. When promted, enter the target switch's IP address (no subnet)
+2. When prompted, enter the target switch's IP address (no subnet)
-3. When promted, enter the intended user's SSH username
+3. When prompted, enter the intended user's SSH username
-4. When promted, enter the intended user's SSH password
+4. When prompted, enter the intended user's SSH password

 5. Select one of the choices:
    - Create a new script
-   - use a template Script
+   - Use a template script

 ### New Script Mode

 1. When prompted, input the code to be deployed to the switch
 2. The program will display the switch output after the response
-3. When confirmation is recieved, select oen of the following options:
+3. When confirmation is received, select one of the following options:
    - Send another script
    - Exit the program